 (22) Nursing services costs shall be the direct costs associated with nursing services.

-(23) State-owned or operated ICF-MR-DD reimbursement for noncapital routine services shall be subject to an upper payment limit.
+(23) State-owned or operated ICF-IID reimbursement for noncapital routine services shall be subject to an upper payment limit.
 The upper payment limit shall:

-(a) Be an aggregate limit on ICF-MR-DD reimbursement paid by the department;
+(a) Be an aggregate limit on ICF-IID reimbursement paid by the department;

 (b) Equal 112 percent of the average of aggregate cost for a state fiscal year;